 “BLOOM is about taking the next step and propelling the movement beyond performance for performance’s sake into a viable, Queensland-based industry,” Ms Lane said.

-These quotes are attributable to CIAF - BLOOM Fashion Design Collection Development Package recipient Lynelle Flinders.
-Refer to bio below.
+BLOOM Fashion Design Collection Development Package recipient Lynelle Flinders said:

 “I am grateful to CIAF for this opportunity to learn from industry professionals and take the next step in my design and business journey.
 I am also keen to share what I learn with others.
 It’s never too late to dream.”